JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/APIs/jupiterone-compliance-api.md

 # Compliance API Endpoints

-The following article contains a list of compliance actions from the JupiterOne UI that a user can perform via the graphql API endpoint.
+This article contains a list of compliance actions from the JupiterOne UI that a user can perform using the GraphQL API endpoint.

 See the [JupiterOne Platform API](./jupiterone-api.md) for an introduction to the JupiterOne API.

 ### Some key things to note:

-- Most of the compliance related data is exposed in one large GraphQL graph.
-The sections in this document will break down the API by object, but they are usually accessed at the same GraphQL resolver.
+- Most of the compliance-related data is exposed in one large GraphQL graph.
+The sections in this document break down the API by object, but you can access them at the same GraphQL resolver.
-- In order to see the full GraphQL graph, perform [introspection](https://graphql.org/learn/introspection/) on the public API.
+- To see the full GraphQL graph, perform [introspection](https://graphql.org/learn/introspection/) on the public API.

 **Base URL**: `https://api.us.jupiterone.io`